top of page

 The region’s forests and plains are also home to some of our most loved furry marsupials.
 The Quenda or Southern Brown Bandicoot, Phascogale, Mardo and the famous Quokka can all be found in the Southern Forests and Valleys region.
 The best change to see one of these animals is to visit the Perup Ecology Centre and Nature Guesthouse.

 The forest canopies sing with the sounds of so many birds.
-Some species can only be found here such as Red-Capped Parrots, Western Rosellas, White-Breasted Robins, Western Thornbills, Little Wattlebirds and the Western Spinebill.
-The wrens, with their colours and dances will delight onlookers.
+Some species can only be found here, such as Red-winged Fairywrens, Red-Capped Parrots, Western Rosellas, White-Breasted Robins, Western Thornbills, Western Wattlebirds and the Western Spinebill.
+The fairywrens, with their colours and dances will delight onlookers.

 take a tram ride through the southern forests